SeanChao/mirror-cache/docs/README.md

 Avaliable options in `policy`:
 - `size`: the maximum size of the space usage.

-### TTL Redis Cache
+### TTL

 In config: `type: TTL`

+Supported `metadata_db`: `redis`, `sled`

+TTL stands for "time to live".
+When an entry is cached, the entry is only valid within the given TTL.
+After TTL, the cache entry will be evicted.

+Avaliable options in `policy`:
+- timeout: The TTL in seconds.

+#### Redis Caveats

 > Note: To use this cache policy, please enable redis keyspace notifications and enable notifications for key expirations, that is: `notify-keyspace-events Kx`.
 See [redis.conf](../redis.conf) for reference.

-`TtlRedisCache` is a simple cache policy based on "time to live (TTL)".
-When an entry is cached, the entry is only valid within the given TTL.
-After TTL, the cache entry will be evicted.

 The policy is implemented on top of the redis command `EXPIRE`.
 A cache hit happens if the program can `GET` cache key from redis.
 Otherwise a cache miss happens, and the program then `put` the cache entry.